Durhat/Durhat/README.md

 ## Hi there 👋
 Wassup.
 I'm Durhat.
 I'm studying Data and Information Science at the University of Applied Sciences Cologne (*TH Köln*).
 My enthusiasm for coding is indescribable.
 There is a guy named *Noah* who wanna compete with me but I'd reccomend to not listen to him.
 He is an absolute gooflord.
 Coding is my passion and there is nobody better than me.
-Noah is actually voting the so called *ALternative for Germany*.
-Just saying.

 <!--
 **Durhat/Durhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.